25-Year-Old Right Wing – St. Louis Blues

 Jordan Caron Contract Information:

-Signed a two-way contract with the Blues in July 2015.
+Signed a one-year, two-way contract with the Blues in June 2016.

 To instantly reveal our fantasy analysis of every player – including Jordan Caron – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Jordan Caron: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Jordan Caron.

 Caron played in 35 games with the Bruins last season, notching just one goal and two assists.
 The 23-year-old Caron has 123 NHL regular season contests under his belt, but the 2009 first-rounder has struggled to establish himself as a regular with the Bruins.
 Assuming he sticks around, he will be in line to continue to serve as a spare forward for the B's, while working on a cap-friendly deal.